 Statutes of the Realm, vol. I, page 206.

-Thus the perch, the unit of land measurement, was patched into the system of inch, foot and yard.
+Thus the perch, a unit of land measurement, was patched into the system of inch, foot and yard.
 It then remained to fit the mile, the unit of itinerant distance, into the system.

 The mile was used by people walking or riding from one town to another.
-It had nothing to do with plowing, but a lot to do with paces, or steps.
+It had nothing to do with plowing or land area, but a lot to do with paces, or steps.
 The existing itinerant measures were in terms of steps, and even as late as the 18th century people actually counted the steps between towns.
 How did the Roman and Saxon round number, 1000 paces (or 5000 feet), get changed to 5280 feet?

-About a century after the statute quoted above, a monk in Canterbury wrote¹
+About a century after the “Iron Yard” statute quoted above, a monk in Canterbury wrote¹